DragonSpit/HPCsharp/README.md

 C# High Performance Parallel Algorithms:

-High performance parallel versions of the standard C# Array and List algorithms provided by Linq.
+High performance parallel versions of the standard C# Array and List algorithms provided by "using System.Linq"

-Array.SequenceEquals() 4-11X faster on quad-core CPU.
+- Array.SequenceEquals() 4-11X faster on quad-core CPU.
-List.SequenceEquals() 4-10X faster
+- List.SequenceEquals() 4-10X faster

 For a more detailed description see the blog: https://duvanenko.tech.blog/2018/02/12/parallel-algorithms-in-c/